collaborativebioinformatics/Disease_Subtyping_2022/markdown_template.md

 affiliations:
  - name: Laboratory of Structural Bioinformatics, Institute of Evolutionary Biology, Faculty of Biology, University of Warsaw, 00-927, Warsaw, Poland
    index: 1
- - name:Laboratory of Theory of Biopolymers, Faculty of Chemistry, University of Warsaw, 00-927, Warsaw, Poland
+ - name: Laboratory of Theory of Biopolymers, Faculty of Chemistry, University of Warsaw, 00-927, Warsaw, Poland
    index: 2
  - name: Laboratory of Cancer Epigenetics and Plasticity, Therapeutic Sciences Graduate Program, Division of Biology & Medicine, Brown University, United States
    index: 3